aidingh/StoreKeyCodeTest/README.md

 No external dependencies are added.
 Project can be run after a build.

 ### Installing
-Clone the project and no further
+Clone the project, build and run.
+Thats should be it.

 ### Executing program
 When running the program the developer will be redirected ro a Swagger-UI page.
 There the endpoints can be tested and a result will be provided.